Moving to Arizona in 2026: Everything You Need to Know

 The Heat: Understanding Arizona Summers

-This section exists because heat is the single most common source of surprise and difficulty for new Arizona residents, and no amount of preparation fully substitutes for the experience.
-Phoenix summers are genuinely extreme in ways that photographs and temperature numbers don’t fully convey.
+Heat is the single biggest source of surprise and difficulty for new Arizona residents, and no amount of preparation fully stands in for living through it.
+Phoenix summers are extreme in ways that photographs and temperature readings don’t capture.

-Phoenix averages 107 days above 100°F annually.
-Temperatures above 110°F occur regularly in late June and July.
+Phoenix averages 110+ days above 100°F annually — the 2024 streak set a record of 113 consecutive days at or above 100°F, including 61 days above 110°F that year.
 The overnight low on the hottest summer nights may only fall to 90°F — meaning there is no meaningful temperature relief.
 The sun’s intensity at Arizona’s latitude is such that stepping outside for 15 minutes in direct midday sun in July feels qualitatively different from 100°F weather in humid climates.

 Experienced Phoenix residents adapt their outdoor lives to the heat rather than fighting it: morning workouts before 7am, avoidance of outdoor activity between 10am and 6pm in summer, car window shades, steering wheel covers (steering wheels can reach 180°F in direct sun), and proactive hydration.
 The psychological adjustment to five months of severe heat — June through October — takes 1–2 full years for most transplants.